 REL 395 Sustainable Development in Recreation and Tourism (A).
 Focuses on the context of sustainable development and balancing the needs of ecosystems, culture and heritage in the recreation and tourism industry for host communities and visitors.
 Introduces students to the history, concepts, principles, marketing, planning and management of sustainable recreation and tourism.
 Explores contemporary industry trends and looks for ways to make tourism sustainable in environmental, economic, social and cultural terms.
 3 Cr.

-REL 403 Practicum (B).
-Prerequisites: REL 307 and REL 402.
+REL 403 Internship (B).
+Prerequisites: senior status.
 Provides a directed practicum in an approved leisure service organization.
 Also provides practical experience in a setting compatible with the student's chosen recreation option with evaluation reports by the practicum agency.
-1-15 Cr.
+1-12 Cr.
 Every Semester.

 REL 406 Leisure and Aging (A,I).
 Examines various aspects of aging as they relate to leisure in contemporary society, leisure needs of mature adults, services for elderly, and leisure pursuits in the subculture of the aging.
 3 Cr.
 Every Semester.